ChuckMacDonald/welcomewagon/WelcomeWagonEngagement.md

 hope to receive remuneration for it in exchange for a well documented, accessible product.
 We are confident that our onboarding technique is something that all EOSIO networks urgently require, and that these networks will see value in subsidizing its development.

-Much of the work for our first two deliverables has already been done.
-The design of the process, the layout of the cards, testing on users of various levels of technical competence, etc, are an ongoing work in progress, but we feel confident that the cards are now useable - especially for the kind of person that one might find at a blockchain conference or hackathon.
-The major work still outstanding is mostly technical - the API scripting and either web or in-house services to scale the operation up.
+While our cards can now be ordered in bulk quantities, we are still working to refine and automate the ordering and creation process.
+The major work still outstanding is mostly technical - the API scripting and either web or in-house services to scale it up.

 We have been in consultation with many specialists in the EOSIO community, especially Greymass and BountyBlok.
 No other teams have contributed financially to this project.